adam-p/yesterday-i-learned/random.md

 1. You have this sinking feeling in your stomach when you are stressed because [blood is leaving it][reddit 15].
 1. [All marriages end in death][reddit 16].
 1. > "Fear the man with only one gun.
 He probably knows how to use it."
-1. According to Crockford, Netscape called it LiveScript, originally.
-In their attempt to 'destroy Microsoft', they teamed up with Sun.
-One of Sun's original goals with Java was making it the client-side scripting language for the browser.
-However, Netscape had LiveScript.
-Apparently the negotiations almost broke down over this point.
-In an enlightened moment, (probably) Marc Andreessen proposed renaming LiveScript to JavaScript (despite the fact that the languages have very little in common), and joy was had.
-Sun got the JavaScript trademark (and passed it on to Oracle), and Netscape got a perpetual exclusive license to use it.
-When JavaScript was standardized to avoid Embrace, Extend, Extinguish, Netscape refused to share its license, and so the official language was renamed to ECMAScript, after the standards body.
-When Sun was bought by Oracle, it also got the trademark, and presumably, Mozilla inherited the exclusive license from Netscape.
 1. [IP over DNS][kryo]: when free Wi-Fi hotspots block you until you pay
 1. [Both Mrs and Ms stand for 'mistress'][newrepublic]; Miss used to mean prostitute, which is odd, considering Mistress currently means women having affairs.
 1. "Skeet shooting" refers to shooting plates that someone had thrown into the air, with a shotgun.